dhayeah/dhayeah/README.md

 - 👋 Hi, I’m Dhayanidhi.
-- Take a look at my projects.
+- Take a look at my repositories.

 <!---
 dhayeah/dhayeah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.